gimelbrantlab/ASE/markdown/Allelic_counts.md

 ### Step 4: Reads sampling

-All the sam files in the analysis should be sampled to the same lib size (for example, min(sizes)), see paper for reasoning.
+All sam files in the analysis should be sampled to the same lib size (for example, min(sizes)), please see our paper for reasoning.

 Sort merged files by read names (`samtools sort -n `):
 ```
 samtools sort -n -O sam -o /full/path/to/SRR1106781_merged.Nsorted.sam -@ 4 /full/path/to/SRR1106781_merged.sam
 samtools sort -n -O sam -o /full/path/to/SRR1106786_merged.Nsorted.sam -@ 4 /full/path/to/SRR1106786_merged.sam
 ```
-Then sample (and repeat as many times as you nead, then just process separatelly), for paired end (the case of the example):
+Then sample (and repeat as many times as you nead, then just process separatelly), for paired end:

 * first calculate sizes (`samtools view -c`):
 ```
 for sam in /full/path/to/SRR1106781_merged.Nsorted.sam /full/path/to/SRR1106786_merged.Nsorted.sam